This post may contain affiliate links. Please read our disclosure policy.

 • Fresh Spinach – I used two cups of fresh baby spinach, but you can use as much as you like.
 Kale is a great substitution.

-How to Make Tortellini Soup
+How To Make Tortellini Soup

 See recipe card below for ingredient quantities and full instructions.